DAT210/Logistics/src/Inventory/README.md

 3. While in Python mode, wrtie "db.create_all()" to create the database (I believe this is only for sqlite)
 4. Exit Python mode and run the app.

-To send requests to the server, you need to use curl or any program that can make a request, ex postman To get every item in the db you need to call this URL http://127.0.0.1:5000/inventory in GET mode.
+To send requests to the server, you need to use curl or any program that can make a request, ex postman.

+To get every item in the db you need to call this URL http://127.0.0.1:5000/inventory in GET mode.

 To add an item into the db, you need to call this URL http://127.0.0.1:5000/inventory in POST mode with a JSON like this:

 Example: